numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

 The only project known to do this is Astropy, which is willing to switch to a new API if NumPy were to remove the possibility to replace the TypeResolver.

-A second step necessary for parametric dtypes is currently performed within the ``TypeResolver``: i.e. the datetime and timedelta datatypes have to decide on the correct unit for the operation and output array.
-While this is part of the type resolution as of now, it can be seen as separate step, which finds the correct dtype instances.
-This separate step occurs only after deciding on the DType class (i.e. the type number in current NumPy).

-For user defined datatypes, the logic is similar, although separately implemented.
+For user defined datatypes, the dispatching logic is similar, although separately implemented and limited (see discussion below).

+Issues and Discussion
+"""""""""""""""""""""

 It is currently only possible for user defined functions to be found/resolved if any of the inputs (or the outputs) has the user datatype.
 For example ``fraction_divide(int, int) -> Fraction`` can be implemented